ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2015-07-14-better-css-with-sass.markdown

 	}
 }
 {% endhighlight %}
 Like this, if you want to add more items latter you just have to add an item to the array and an image.
-In our example, the image name should be socials-facebook.svg and the class is .facebook.
+In our example, the image name should be socials-facebook.svg and the class in our html is .facebook.

 If you've used SASS then you've used the @extend and @include directives.
 There are many times when you would want to extend a class and reuse it as much as possible.
 But if there is some general style that you always want to extend but there is no html element where this general style alone is applied, then you would want to use a placeholder.